Prepared for Amy X. | Delivered March 6, 2020

 Resources for Struggling Families

-To identify the types of services that are available for struggling families in the U.S., including a description of the programs and organizations that provide each of the services.
+To identify the types of services that are available for struggling families in the U.

 Food Assistance Services- SNAP

 stands for the Supplemental Nutrition Assistance Program and is a federal program that assists millions of low-income Americans get food.

 families in the U.S. whose children are on SNAP, a program that fights hunger in America.